 If you choose to contact Amazon customer service by clicking Chat, you'll see this screen pop up.

-Click in the field marked "Name" and type in your name, click in the field marked "Email" and type in the email address that you use for your Amazon account, and then click in the field marked "How Can We Help You Today?" and type in a more detailed explanation of the problem.
-Then click Start Chat to begin sending quick messages back and forth with an Amazon customer service representative to work out the problem.
+Click in the field marked "Name" and type in your name, click in the field marked "Email" and type in the email address that you use for your account, and then click in the field marked "How Can We Help You Today?" and type in a more detailed explanation of the problem.
+Then click Start Chat to begin sending quick messages back and forth with a customer service representative to work out the problem.

-In light of this, there are a few things you can do to make your encounter with Amazon's customer service department run as smoothly as possible, should you ever find yourself needing to contact them.
+With that said, there are a few things you can do to make your encounter with Amazon's customer service department run as smoothly as possible, should you ever find yourself needing to contact them.

-Provide as much information as possible -- Following the above point, provide as many details about your problem as possible as you go through the guided contact process.
+Following the above point, provide as many details about your problem as possible as you go through the guided contact process.
 It will help the customer service representative that you connect with narrow down your problem and offer a solution more readily.

 TechBoomers offers free articles that teach people how to use technology to make their lives easier (and more fun!).
 To support our work, some of our content contains links to websites that pay us affiliate commissions when our users visit them through us and make purchases.
 Learn more about how this works.